Adaptive-Music/frogophone/README.md

 To raise the key by one octave, press buttons 2, 4 and 6 simultaneously.
 To lower it by one octave, press the buttons 1, 3 and 5 simultaneously.

-The scale can be cycled between major, minor, and blues scales by pressing buttons 1, 3, 4 and 6 at once.
+The scale can be cycled between major, minor, and blues scales by pressing buttons the four buttons 1, 3, 4 and 6 at once.

-The mode can be cycled between single note, power chord, and triad mode by pressing the two hand buttons at the same time.
+The mode can be cycled between single note, power chord, and triad mode by pressing any other four button combination at the same time.
 Each mode change is accompanied by a the base note/chord being played for one second.

 # Contributors